Workday/canvas-kit/modules/popup/react/README.md

 This hook will bring an element to the top of the stack when any element inside the provided `ref` element is clicked.
 If `Popper` was used or `PopupStack.add` provided an `owner`, all "child" popups will also be brought to the top.
-A "child" popup is a Popup is a Popup that was opened from another Popup.
+A "child" popup is a Popup that was opened from another Popup.
 Usually this is a Tooltip or Select component inside something like a Modal.

 This should be used on stacked UI elements that are meant to persist, like Windows.